NasimTbp/kubernetes/selfSignedCert-for-grpc.md

 This configuration ensures encrypted and authenticated communication between gRPC-based microservices in Kubernetes clusters without Istio, maintaining both security and compatibility with the existing deployment structure.

 ---

-Would you like me to add a short section at the end that describes “troubleshooting tips” (for example, common certificate errors or how to verify the mounted files inside pods)?
-That can make the report even more complete for production documentation.